You can't help but cringe when you see one.

 And how do you deal with them?
 Do you pop them or not?

-It's an indication there's been deeper injury with a significant pressure component.
+The presence of blood in a blister indicates there is high pressure component.
+This high pressure causes deeper injury - injury to small blood vessels in the dermis.
+Blood then tracks into the epidermis and mixes with the normal blister fluid.
 That's why blood blisters often occur over joints and bony prominences: like the back of the heel, the toes and the metatarsal heads (ball of the foot).
-Excess pressure ruptures capillaries and this bleeding tracks into the blister.

-When you have a blood blister, blood from the dermis stains the cells it comes into contact with.
+Blood stains the skin cells it comes in contact with.
+It can take a month or more for that discolouration to disappear.
 We know it takes somewhere from 30 to 48 days for full epidermal cell turnover - that is for cells to travel from their deepest to most superfical, to be shed as dead skin cells.
 So it could take that long before all trace disappears.
 The blood will dry relatively quickly, assuming you take away the cause.
 If you don't deal with the cause, your blood blister will last longer.
-And as the blood dries, it becomes a very dark (almost black) colour.

 Cause and Prevention